jayeshapatil/Jayesh-Portfolio/README.md

 In my journey as a Power BI practitioner, I have had the opportunity to work on diverse projects that harness the power of data visualization and analysis.

-Please find below list of project :
+Please find below a list of projects:

 1) <a href="https://github.com/jayeshapatil/Jayesh-Portfolio/blob/main/HR_Dashboard_1.pdf"> HR_Dashboard</a>
 2) <a href="https://github.com/jayeshapatil/Jayesh-Portfolio/blob/main/Madhav_Ecommerce_Sales_Dashboard%20(1).pdf"> Madhav Ecommerce Sales Dashboard</a>

 Through these projects, I have honed my skills in transforming complex datasets into actionable insights.
-In this github profile, I will showcase a few of my most impactful Power BI projects and outline the key learnings that I gained along the way.
+In this GitHub profile, I will showcase a few of my most impactful Power BI projects and outline the key learnings I gained.

 I invite recruiters and organizations to explore these projects and reach out to discuss how I can contribute to their data-driven initiatives.

-📌 Learned data extraction/data tranformation skills from project:
+📌 Learned data extraction/data transformation skills from the project:

 1. Importing Data: Connect to various sources to import data for analysis.
 2. Removing Unnecessary Columns: Eliminate irrelevant columns from the dataset.